 Through our online support group, L-W-O shall provide information, whilst supporting our members and their carers to discuss any issues they are experiencing.

-L-W-O are aware of our responsibilities for safeguarding confidentiality and preserving information security for L-W-O and our members.
+L-W-O are conscious of our obligations to maintain information security and confidentiality for our organisation and its members.